B. Smith, model turned lifestyle guru, dead at 70

 Smith wrote three cookbooks, founded three successful restaurants and launched a nationally syndicated television show and a magazine.
 Her successful home products line was the first from a black woman to be sold at a nationwide retailer when it debuted in 2001 at Bed Bath & Beyond.

-In 1976, she became the second black model to be on the cover of Mademoiselle magazine, after Joli Jones in 1969.
+In 1976, she became the second black model to be on the cover of Mademoiselle magazine, after Jolie Jones in 1969.

 “You epitomized class, true beauty and dignity.
 Rest well Queen,” actress Viola Davis wrote on Twitter.